‘Vikings’ Star Alexander Ludwig Surprises Fans By Releasing His First Country Song

 While many may know Alexander Ludwig as the actor who plays Bjorn Ironside in History Channel’s hit historical drama series, Vikings, it turns out he is also a singer, according to Metro.

-A recent Instagram post alerted fans of the actor that he might also have another gig.
+A recent Instagram post alerted fans that the actor might also have another gig.
 However, prior to that, many fans had no idea that the Canadian actor and model could also carry a tune.

 On his official Instagram account, Ludwig posted an image of what appears to be an album cover with the title of the song, “Let Me Be Your Whiskey,” emblazoned across the picture.